Leading a tour with one of my Acting classes.

 INSTRUCTOR OF MOVEMENT, GUEST DIRECTOR -- "Acting Out!", EI/WI Scouts, Fall 2009.

 - Movement for the Actor: Workshops exploring movement and Laban-based performance.

 - Readers' Theatre: Directed two cumulative readers’ theatre performances.

 by student assessments

 "Ryan did a wonderful job of preparing the class and organizing the course's work for the semester.
 The class was inspiring."

 Ivonne Simmonds, Acting student

-My primary acting teachers have been David W. Hoover (graduate-level), Richard Glockner, Gwendolyn Schwinke, Susan Schuld, and Tyler Hayes Stillwill.
+My primary acting teachers have been David W. Hoover (graduate-level), Aimee Hayes (AD of Southern Rep), Richard Glockner, Gwendolyn Schwinke, Susan Schuld, and Tyler Hayes Stillwill.
 My training has focused on Practical Aesthetics, as well as Meisner and Stanislavsky-based approaches, the Linklater Progression, Feldenkrais Method, Viewpoints, Laban Efforts, and Checkov Work.
 I studied Theatre in Education under Gretta Breghammer and Voice/Music Pedagogy under Dr. Jean McDonald.